ATOAPaymentsLimited/flutter_atoa_sdk/DEVELOPER_DOCS.md

 }
 ```

-#### Redirection (Optional)
+#### Redirection

 Redirection back to your app can be achieved by including `redirectUrl` in [API](#create-a-payment-request-in-server) and setting up **Deep Links** in your app.
-Few resources are given below
+A few resources are given below

 - [Flutter Docs](https://docs.flutter.dev/ui/navigation/deep-linking)
 - [Code With Andrea](https://codewithandrea.com/articles/flutter-deep-links/)

-That's how redirection link will look like...
+That's how the redirection link will look like

 ```md
 https://<yourRedirectUrl>?status=<SUCCESS/FAILURE/PENDING>&paymenRequestId=<paymenRequestId>&paymentIdempotencyId=<paymentIdempotencyId>&orderId=<atoaOrderId>&atoaSignature<atoaSignature>